 Check your attic regularly to ensure the insulation is intact and the ventilation is unobstructed.
 An inadequately ventilated or insulated attic can lead to a host of roofing problems over time, including premature aging of your roof.

-6. Invest in Preventive Measures
+Invest in Preventative Measures

 Preventive measures can significantly increase the lifespan of your roof.
 Shingles with high-quality protective coatings, for instance, offer added defense against the damaging effects of the sun, water, and physical wear and tear.